Ifycode-extension/gads-project-gallery-DOCS/contribution-guide/contributing.md

 Once you have made a contribution, you will be added to the [GADS contributors](https://github.com/gads-projects/doc/blob/main/contributor.md).
 Here are ways you can contribute to the GADS project gallery doc project:

-* Add your GADS projects to [the project gallery repo](https://github.com/gads-projects/gallery)
+* Add your GADS projects to the [gallery repo](https://github.com/gads-projects/gallery)
 * Get assigned to issues or tasks present on [the issues page](https://github.com/gads-projects/doc/issues)
 * Update outdated information in the [GADS project gallery doc](https://github.com/gads-projects/doc)
 * Suggest and/or add content, sections or page to the GADS project gallery doc